kalikant/shell/README.md

 # shell
-Here I tried to collect most of commands which I come across my daily work.
+Here I tried to collect most of commands which I have come across my daily work.